metabrainz/acousticbrainz-server/INSTALL.md

-AcousticBrainz Server consists of two parts: web server that powers acousticbrainz.org website and high-level data extractor that processes incoming low-level information about tracks.
+AcousticBrainz Server consists of two parts: web server that powers acousticbrainz.org website and high-level data extractor that processes incoming low-level information about recordings.

 Prerequisites
 -------------